Dr Nicola Chelotti

 Current research and collaborations

-Emerging from the findings of his research on diplomacy in Europe, Dr Chelotti has several ongoing projects that deepen the analysis of the relationships between the disaggregation of the state, diplomacy and negotiations.
-One article (“Individuals, Disaggregation of the State and Negotiation Tactics: Evidence from the European Union”) explains when and why individual diplomats enjoy substantial leeway in multilateral negotiations.
+At the moment, he is working on one paper and two main research projects.
+The paper Nicola is currently writing is on the role of individuals in international negotiations.
+The paper first explains when and why individual diplomats enjoy substantial leeway in multilateral negotiations.
 It argues that the state is disaggregated twice: first, from the political to administrative layer, and second, within the latter, from capital-based bodies to single negotiators.
-It then shows that negotiation tactics are de facto chosen by single diplomats, and not by the wider national bureaucratic machinery.
+In particular, it argues that negotiation tactics are de facto chosen by single diplomats, and not by the wider national bureaucratic machinery.

 The second part of the paper shows that negotiators’ personal traits explain the use of some tactics, but not all of them.
 Specifically, they are less likely to matter when negotiators have to commit the state in significant and explicit ways, e.g., when exercising veto or preparing issue-linkages.
 The influence of individual traits is instead strong when the tactic is less likely to elicit a precise and significant commitment of the state in/for the current negotiation.

 The first of the two main projects Nicola has started to develop (together with colleagues at IESEG School of Management) is on the role of trust in international negotiations.
 The project – which has been funded by a BA/Leverhulme Small Research Grants – aims to investigate the degree of trust that negotiators display in their interactions: do they trust each other?
 To what extent?
 What explains the variation in trust levels?
 In particular, the project examines the consequences of trust – i.e, what trust allows diplomats to do (or not do) in negotiations.